-Emergency dental care is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Emergency dental care is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 In the case of a dental emergency, you should ideally contact our office first.
 However, there may be times — such as when an issue arises at night, over the weekend, or on a holiday — when your first instinct is to rush to the emergency room.
 In these situations, carefully consider the severity of the problem and whether it necessitates ER care.

 Dental emergencies can arise at any time of day or night, and in a variety of situations.
-When one does, call Sedation and Implant Dentistry Irvine at (949) 258-9682 to get the immediate treatment you need.
+When one does, call Total Care Implant Dentistry at (949) 258-9682 to get the immediate treatment you need.